Internet business in India is rising, and we all know how badly the government wants foreign investment in the country.

-- You can request for monthly cheque payment
+- You can request monthly check payments

-Later Indian government & RBI allowed Paypal to resume the services, but with limitations.
-You need to provide your PAN card details, along with no way to use existing Paypal money for purchases.
-Along with this, you can’t send or receive payment from one Indian Paypal account to another Indian paypal account.
-Specially, when E-commerce is growing in India, and Paypal which is a standard payment system globally, such limitations are a road block for an entrepreneur.
-Yes, there are alternatives, but we all know how good and how bad they are.
+Later the Indian government & RBI allowed PayPal & Payoneer to resume its services, but with limitations.
+Along with the need to provide PAN card details, there is no way to use existing Paypal money for purchases.
+Additionally, one cannot send or receive payment from one Indian Paypal account to another Indian PayPal account.
+Also, we can’t enjoy the prepaid card offered by these services.

 - How many of you hold a credit card here?